tim-honchel/successful-startup/README.md

 * Moq

 ## Architecture
-I used a 3 layer approach, with each layer residing in a separate project within the "src" folder.
+I used a 4 layer approach, with each layer residing in a separate project within the "src" folder.
 I also used test driven development (TDD), with test projects for each layer, residing in the "test" folder.
 Following clean architecture principles, the inner layers do not reference the outer layers.

 ### Domain
 Class library.
 Inner-most layer.
 Business logic.
 Contains entity base classes, repository interfaces, and API interfaces.
 Creates blueprints that data layers must follow, ensuring that all requirements are met and making it easier to substitute databases as needed without risking errors.

 ### Data
 Class library.
-Middle layer.
+Inner-middle layer.
 Database access.
-Contains APIs, Identity authentication tools, database contexts and factories, entities, code-first database migrations, repositories for CRUD operations, and a mapping profile to map data and domain entities.
-Provides APIs that allow the presentation layer to read and write to the database. *I would like to add a separate layer for the API that sits between the presentation and data layers.
-The presentation layer would only interact with the API.*
+Contains Identity authentication tools, database contexts and factories, entities, code-first database migrations, repositories for CRUD operations, and a mapping profile to map data and domain entities.

+### API
+Web API app.
+Outer-middle layer.
+Data exchange.
+Provides API endpoints for the presentation layer to indirectly read and write to the database using HttpClient requests.
+Set as the secondary startup project.

 ### Presentation
 Blazer Server app.
-Outer layer.
+Outer-most layer.
 User interface.
 Contains Razor components, pages, and layouts.
 Displays content and allows for user input.
-This is set as the startup project and contains Program.cs for app build and service configuration, so when the application runs, this project will be loaded first.
+This is set as the primary startup project and contains Program.cs for app build and service configuration, so when the application runs, this project will be loaded first.

 ### Domain Tests
 NUnit test project.
 Contains unit tests for the methods in the Domain layer.

 ### Data Tests
 NUnit test project.
 Contains unit tests for the methods in the Data layer.

+### API Tests
+NUnit test project.
+Contains unit tests for the methods in the API layer.

 ### Presentation Tests
 BUnit test project.
 Contains unit tests for the methods in the Presentation layer.